Daughtry: Leave This Town (2009) Review

 OPEN YOUR EYES

-It may lack the heavy crunch of it’s predecessor, but there’s still more than enough quality here to suggest that Daughtry will continue to be a force in the rock landscape over coming years, as we fully expect that several years from now we’ll report that Chris Daughtry is widely recognized as one of American Idol’s most successful alumni.
+It might lack the crunch of it’s predecessor, but there’s more than enough quality on show here to suggest that Daughtry are going to be a force to be reckoned with in the next few years.

 - You Don’t Belong (4:00) ★